prawees/marmoset_project/README.md

 ### 7. Use SAM Model to Segment Data

-Use bounding boxes obtained from YOLOv8 to prompt the SAM model for segmentation.
+The bounding boxes (bboxes) obtained from YOLOv8 is then used in the SAM model for segmentation.
-The for loop in the script loops through all the images in the training dataset, detects marmosets with YOLOv8, uses the bounding boxes to generate masks with SAM, and saves the output images with segmentation.
+The "for" loop in the script loops through all the images in the training dataset and detects marmosets with YOLOv8.
+The bboxes to generate masks with SAM, and saves the output images with segmentation to `output_path`.

 ### Requirements
 To run this project, you need the following: